 Anyone who is liable for rates on a non-domestic property.
 Ratepayers include businesses, public sector, and the third sector.

-Economic variables that are adjusted to control for inflation.
+The value of an economic variable that has been adjusted to control for inflation.

 Reduced rated goods or services: